-This event will be held online over Zoom.
-Open to graduate students.
-Others interested in attending should contact us.
 This event is cosponsored by University of Notre Dame Press and the de Nicola Center for Ethics & Culture.

 Shortly after the promulgation of the U.N.'s Universal Declaration of Human Rights in 1948, Jacques Maritain wrote, “With regard to Human Rights, what matters most to a philosopher is the question of their rational foundations.
 The philosophical foundation of the Rights of man is Natural Law.
 Sorry that we cannot find another word!”
 In his recent book Natural Law and Human Rights: Toward a Recovery of Practical Reason (Notre Dame Press, 2020), leading Catholic political philosopher Pierre Manent takes a different and decidedly more critical approach to the relationship between natural law and human rights.